Mahjong Etiquette and Superstitions Every Player Should Know

 • Kibitzers (observers): Whether spectators are welcome varies by group

-Mahjong customs can vary significantly depending on where and with whom you’re playing.
+Mahjong etiquette and customs can vary significantly depending on where and with whom you’re playing.

 Asian traditional settings